tsingke/AlphaEvolution/README.md

 end
 ```

-*Note: This paper has been submitted to Elseviewer Journal "Knowledge-Based Systems.
-The source code mentioned in the paper is only for the purpose of article review and cannot be used for any other purposes without the author's permission.
+`Note: This paper has been submitted to Elseviewer Journal "Knowledge-Based Systems.
+The source code mentioned in the paper is only for the purpose of article review and cannot be used for any other purposes without the author's permission.`

 ## Acknowledgements

+We would like to express our sincere gratitude to the anonymous reviewers for taking the time to review our article.
 This work is supported by the National Natural Science Foundation of China (No. 62006144) , the Major Fundamental Research Project of Shandong, China(No. ZR2019ZD03) , and the Taishan Scholar Project of Shandong, China (No.ts20190924).